 This SEE, including the plans which form part of it, demonstrate that the proposal is one which has merit and which is consistent with, and contemplated by, the Orders of the NSW Supreme Court.
 It is also consistent with Council resolutions to upgrade the Jonson Street works and undertake protective sea wall works at various locations along Belongil Beach.
-The effect of the court orders are that the walls must stay in position.
+The effect of the NSW Supreme Court orders are that the walls must stay in position.
 It is in no-one's interest that the walls remain in an unrepaired state.
 The walls need repair.
 Repair of the walls should be permitted as soon as possible to avoid public safety dangers arising from the current poor state of repair.

 The proposal displays a high degree of consistency and conformity with the objectives and requirements of the controls in the relevant planning documents, other than Part J of Council's DCP 2010 which, insofar as it promotes no protection of beach-front properties, is inconsistent with the final orders of the Supreme Court of NSW.
-The proposal is consistent with the current draft CZMP sent to the Minister by the Council for certification.

-Minimising further erosion impacts from the Jonson Street works is important not only for the adjacent private properties but also for Belongil Beach generally, the surrounding built environment and infrastructure, the adjacent dunal system, and other associated environmentally sensitive areas including the littoral forest, estuary and wetlands.
+Minimising further erosion impacts from the Jonson Street works is important not only for the adjacent private properties but also for Belongil Beach generally, the adjacent dunal system, and other associated environmentally sensitive areas including the littoral forest, estuary and wetlands.